 The Millbrae Elementary School District is committed to the success of all students regardless of their immigration status or citizenship, and asserts that every school site should be a welcoming place for all students and their families.
-It is MESD's policy that all students have a right to attend school free of bullying, intimidation, and discrimination.
+It is the Millbrae Elementary School District's policy that all students have a right to attend school free of bullying, intimidation, and discrimination.
 All students have a right to a free K-12 public education, regardless of immigration status or religious beliefs.